sasiperi/log-safe-spring-boot/samples/sample-spirngboot-rest-web/README.md

 * Git Client
 * JDK 21
 * Maven 3.3+
-]

 ### Steps to run/test
 * Simply clone the project
 * Do `mvn clean install`
-	** Integration tests built should start the servere on random (available port) and show the request and response data with sample redaction.
+	- Integration tests built should start the server on random (available port) and show the request and response data with sample redaction.
 * To run the project do `java -jar target/sample-spirngboot-rest-web-0.0.1-SNAPSHOT.jar`
 * Following are sample test curl commands to see the output